doubleobud/buds_bunker/docs/project/charter/project-charter.md

 **Welcome!** This charter captures the structured yet raw early-stage thinking behind Bud’s Universe.
 It’s designed to organize your ideas without disrupting creative flow—perfect for new phases, fresh cycles, or major pivots.

+**Welcome to Bud's Bunker!** I am Bud, and I am calling this site my bunker as I want to evoke the sense of this being a place a separated from the outside world.
+I want to collect all my digital projects here as well which seems very fitting for the concept of a bunker where everything you need is one place.
+Lastly, I spend an inordinate amount of time as of late working on this and I am essentially 'bunkered' up inside while doing so espically being so fortunate having not do work.

+So what exactly is the goal here?
+I want to create something, a large complicated project that uses all my faculties and abilties.
+I want to create the project without limitations and I want to easily share whatever I create.
+That points directly to the digital space, computers, and programming.
+This would have not been very pratical even a few years ago, but now the tools have improved to the point it is practical for me to learn and produce digitial projects with no prior experience.

+From this point, it seems I have choice between producing something more functional or something more creative.
+I have no pressure to produce income from my efforts as this is purely a hobby, so perhaps an app is not the way to go.
+I am thinking perhaps I could intergrate a purely functional project with a purely creative one.
+I will come back to this idea as we progress and I can show you what I mean as this seems like a riddle without an example.

+So, what are the types of creative programming projects I can pursue?
+Obivously a website is underway, but there are many more possibilties.
+I want to bring in as many other elements as possible from the creative side too that are not digital at their core.
+To me this means writing, art, and music all should be apart of the creative effot.
+This seems to point to some kind of video game as that is the only thing that intergrates all these things.

+However, I don't want to just create art as I want to experience my creation.
+I think that leaves me with some key terms we can formulate to set the very smallest kernal of information to narraow our project effots.
+Those words are INTERACTIVE, SIMULATION, AND UNIVERSE.
+This website exists to support the production of this universe and to let others follow and participate in the project as it develops.
+I plan on documenting each step of my process, including the creation of a lifestyle that will support this effort as I hinted at above.

+---

+## What Is an Interactive Simulation Universe?

+To be candid, the full scope of this project is still evolving.
+However, breaking down my chosen words can clarify the direction:

+- **Simulation** – At its core, I aim to create a computer program that spawns individual agents acting in a shared worldspace, governed by rules and statistics that produce emergent behavior.
+The ultimate goal is to emulate real-world dynamics as broadly as possible.
+With unlimited resources, this could include political, economic, social, and cultural systems—but for now, I’ll focus on fundamental elements and scale upward gradually.

+- **Universe** – I use this term for two reasons.
+First, I want all my efforts to converge into a single, cohesive project.
+Second, I’m intrigued by incorporating narrative generation, tying the mathematics of the simulation to a broader sense of story that shapes individual behavior beyond simple needs.

+- **Interactive** – I don’t just want to build this project in isolation; I want to interact with it myself and allow others to join in.
+You might call it a video game, but I’m starting with features reminiscent of novels and early tabletop RPGs, where mechanics and text drive the experience rather than sophisticated graphics.
+Over time, as my skills improve, the visual side will grow too.

+- **Conclusion** – Ultimately, the goal is to unify all these pieces into a single vision: a living, ever-evolving simulation-RPG that grows richer and more visually robust as time goes on.

+> **Looking for more details on the site’s purpose?**
+> Check out our [FAQ](/docs/system/website/faq) for project goals, navigation tips, and more.

+---

+## Why Document the Development of the Project?

+Some practical advice says documentation like this can be a distraction, but I believe it serves several purposes:

+- **Efficiency** – I built this website to act as a personal repository for all my project materials, ensuring they stay under my control.
+By integrating my workflows here, I can streamline development and keep everything accessible.

+- **Enjoyment** – The process is where the joy really lies for me.
+I love researching, experimenting with methods, and then applying them in a structured way.
+While I do care about the final outcome, sharing my process with others makes the journey more meaningful—maybe even helpful or inspiring for someone else.

+- **Immediate Interactivity** – This is the most exciting feature so far.
+By following along with the project, you can start building a “character” right now.
+Eventually, that character may be granted entry to the developing simulation.
+I’ll explain more in the next section.

+---

+## How Exactly Is This Site Interactive Right Away?

+Creating a character will be central to any simulation interaction.
+Your character should reflect your real interests and strengths in some ways, and this website will help shape that.
+I plan to implement three core features:

+- **Reading Codex**
+  Each unique page on the site is cataloged in a compendium that tracks your progress.
+As you discover more pages, your character will gain stats and attributes tied to the knowledge you’ve unlocked.
+I’ll detail these systems in coming weeks.

+- **Keyword Collection**
+  Each page contains information that unlocks certain keywords, which your character “stores.”
+As the simulation’s systems evolve, these keywords will enable specific actions for your avatar—even outside the main simulation space.

+- **Tests and Puzzles**
+  When you finish reading certain pages, you can choose responses that shape your character’s statistics or traits.
+All these efforts also work toward a larger test—though I can’t say anything further about that just yet.

+---

+## How Can You Get Started?

+To track your progress, you’ll need to create an account (see the button below).
+After that, you’ll begin the first narrative section, which I’ll explain shortly.
+Be aware that some areas of the site require you to prove you’re ready before granting access.

+- **Account Creation**
+  Click the button below to begin creating your avatar.
+This won’t be an elaborate process where you pick every detail upfront.
+Your avatar will evolve over time.
+I sometimes use “avatar” and “character” interchangeably, though there is a subtle distinction—more on that in the future.
+For now, you’ll just receive a unique identifier.

+- **Narratives**
+  As you begin your journey through the site, you’ll be guided until you reach a certain level of competency.
+Once you have an avatar, you can begin the first narrative, which delves into the project charter and the technical setup behind this website.
+Both topics will offer opportunities to shape your avatar’s traits.

+- **Locked Content**
+  I plan to share as much as possible with you throughout this course of discovery.
+However, there is a larger purpose behind this world’s creation.
+If I revealed it now, you likely wouldn’t believe me—and, in truth, I can only reveal it to those who demonstrate they’re prepared.
+Not everyone will unlock the entire site, but those who do will eventually join the simulation in full (though that’s a long way off yet).

+---

+## Where to Next?

+- **[Create Your Account](#)** to begin establishing your avatar’s identity.
+- **[FAQ](/docs/system/website/faq)** for common questions about Bud’s Bunker and its features.
+- Keep an eye on updates in the Codex to track new pages and discover hidden gems.

+Enjoy exploring Bud’s Bunker—I can’t wait to see how your character takes shape!

+---

 ---

 ## 🗺️ 1.
 Current Situation